carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 The `path` qualifier allows the handling of files.
 This means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration.

-The input name can be either defined as user specified filename inside quotes as in the example below where specific the name of the file as `sample.fastq`.
+The input name can be either defined as user specified filename inside quotes as in the example below where specific the name of the file as `'sample.fastq'`.

 ~~~
 reads = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )